tobybreckon/fire-detection-cnn/README.md

 ## Abstract:

 _"In  this  work  we  investigate  the  automatic  detection  of  fire pixel  regions  in  video  (or  still)  imagery  within  real-time bounds without reliance on temporal scene information.
-As an extension to prior work in the field, we consider the perfor- mance  of  experimentally  defined,  reduced  complexity  deep convolutional neural network architectures for this task.
-Con- trary to contemporary trends in the field, our work illustrates maximal accuracy of 0.93 for whole image binary fire detec- tion,  with  0.89  accuracy  within  our  superpixel  localization framework  can  be  achieved,  via  a  network  architecture  of signficantly reduced complexity.
-These reduced architectures additionally  offer  a  3-4  fold  increase  in  computational  per- formance offering up to 17 fps processing on contemporary hardware  independent  of  temporal  information.
+As an extension to prior work in the field, we consider the performance  of
+experimentally  defined,  reduced  complexity  deep convolutional neural network architectures for this task.
+Contrary to contemporary trends in the field, our work illustrates maximal accuracy of 0.93 for whole image binary fire detection,  with  0.89  accuracy  within  our  superpixel  localization framework  can  be  achieved,  via  a  network  architecture  of significantly reduced complexity.
+These reduced architectures additionally  offer  a  3-4  fold  increase  in  computational  performance offering up to 17 fps processing on contemporary hardware  independent  of  temporal  information.
 We  show the  relative  performance  achieved  against  prior  work  using benchmark datasets to illustrate maximally robust real-time fire region detection."_

 [[Dunnings and Breckon, In Proc.
 International Conference on Image Processing IEEE, 2018](http://breckon.eu/toby/publications/papers/dunnings18fire.pdf)]